Monday, October 31, 2016

 Before 11 October 2016, I could not say much about Kelantan because I have never been there before that.
 But after spending almost three days in Kelantan, I do have a better idea of this so-called Islamic heart land of Malaysia.

-Other than the constant blaring of Azam prayers every now and then and the predominant Muslim population, there is little difference between Kota Bharu and any other West Malaysian town.
+Other than the constant blaring of Azam prayers every now and then and the predominant Muslim population, there is little difference between Kota Bharu and any other West Malaysian towns.
 Occasionally, one can see a few women donning the niqab.
 Yet, they are the minority rather than the majority.
 In Kota Bharu, women appear to be in the forefront dominating most business premises, outlets and counters.
 Most stores in Siti Khadijah Market are manned by women as I observed.

 After crisscrossing Kelantan, it appears to me that Kelantan is more culturally and religiously diverse than what it has been portrayed.